 |Electric car owners will pay a $100 annual fee||$100|

-* The hike is part of Senate Bill 1, the Road Repair & Accountability Act, which the California Legislature passed in April of 2017 and includes increases in gas taxes and vehicle registration fees.
+The gas tax hike is part of Senate Bill 1, the Road Repair & Accountability Act, which the California Legislature passed by state lawmakers in April of 2017 and includes increases in gas taxes and vehicle registration fees.
 The money raised by the gas tax goes towards paying for bridge and road repairs.
 SB 1 also increased the taxes on diesel fuel and raised the cost of registering a vehicle.

 Why is the gas price so high in California?